Insurers have been called on to reassess their pricing approach to younger drivers.

 “While premiums paid by younger drivers should be dearer to some degree, to reflect the fact that they are more likely to make claims, I think what we are seeing now is grossly unfair.

-“I believe that insurers have just been trying to stay above water of late but that now is the time for them to consider their pricing strategy and realise that they can lower premiums for young drivers whilst still having a profitable business.”
+“I believe that insurers have just been trying to stay above water of late but that now is the time for them to consider their pricing strategy on car insurance and realize that they can lower premiums for young drivers whilst still having a profitable business.”

 Mr Hehir pointed out there were now a number of factors that make the current younger driver far safer than that of 10 or 20 years ago.